sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>hyphen</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : A text hyphenation library
+Short desc    : A text hyphenation library
 URL          : http://hunspell.sf.net
-Лицензия     : GPLv2 or LGPLv2+ or MPLv1.1
+License      : GPLv2 or LGPLv2+ or MPLv1.1
-Описание     : Hyphen is a library for high quality hyphenation and justification.
+Descript     : Hyphen is a library for high quality hyphenation and justification.
 ```

 </details>